amirmasoud/coir/README.md

 ## Remove containers

-⚠️ Notice: Your database and WordPress will remain intact.
+⚠️ Your database and WordPress will remain intact.

 ```console
 docker-compose down -v
 ```

+## Modify .env

+⚠️ After finish modifying `.env` file you have to restart containers for changes to take effect.

 ## Where is WordPress